squarefeet/ShaderParticleEngine/README.md

 Changelog
 =========

+**Version 0.7.9**
+* Fixed an issue with THREE.js r71.
+See breaking changes notes directly below.
+Please update if you're planning to use THREE.js r71+.

 **Version 0.7.8**
 * Hot-fix for when no particles are due to be emitted during a given frame, a particle's age might be set to NaN.
 Please update if you're using 0.7.7!